LAVA-LAB/many-agent-planning/README.md

-# Factored Online Planning in Many-Agent POMDPs
+# Factored Online Planning in Many-Agent POMDPs (AAAI24 Main Track)

 All code was ran on an Ubuntu 22.04.3 LTS machine with Python version 3.10.12.
 The exact requirements with versions can be found in `requirements.txt`.
+The package dependencies withour explicit versions are in `requirements_loose.txt`, to be used with other (untested) Python3 versions.

 ## Acknowledgements